PerplexDigital/Perplex.ContentBlocks/README.md

     public override IContentBlockViewModel<ExampleBlock> Create(
         ExampleBlock content, Guid id, Guid definitionId, Guid layoutId) {
-        // Pass dependencies to ExampleBlockViewModel
+        // Pass dependencies to the ExampleBlockViewModel constructor,
+        // we pass our IEnvironmentProvider in this example but
-        return new ExampleBlockViewModel(content, id, definitionId, layoutId, _environmentProvider);
+        // you want to pass your own dependencies instead. return new ExampleBlockViewModel(content, id, definitionId, layoutId, _environmentProvider);
     }
 }